Glass Base - Smoke chamber that is partially filled with water. Water in the base is used to filter smoke drawn from the bowl.

 Hose – The hose connects to a second tube in the stem through a hose port, which draws smoke out of the base when inhaling.

 Hookah Tray – Used for catching coals that may fall off the bowl.
 Also used to hold coals while not in use.

 Grommets - There are three kinds of grommets that are commonly used to keep connecting parts air-tight: one for the base, one for the hose, and another for the bowl.

 Release Valve – An outlet for stale smoke to escape the base when blowing into the hose.

-How The Hookah Works: Heated charcoal is placed on a piece of aluminum foil, or other heat managing device, covering the tobacco in the bowl.
-When one inhales through the hose, a pressure difference forces air past the coal, heating the tobacco, which gives off smoke.
+How The Hookah Works: Heated charcoal is placed on a piece of aluminum foil or an HMD, covering the tobacco in the bowl.
+When you inhale through the hose, a pressure difference forces air past the coal, heating the tobacco, which gives off smoke.
 The smoke is pulled down from the tobacco, and bubbles up through the water into the air of the base.
 From there, it is drawn through the hose and inhaled.
-Passing through the water partially filters tar and particulates from the tobacco smoke in addition to cooling it.
+Passing through the water cools and partially filters tar from the tobacco smoke.

 How To Use a Hookah:

 Fill the glass base with cold water.
 If available, mix in ice for a cooler smoke.
 When reattaching your stem, the bottom should submerge only 1 to 1.5 inches in the water.Reattach the stem to the glass base.
 Make sure the fit is snug and air-tight with a rubber grommet.
 Then attach your Hookah hose (using a grommet to make sure it is air-tight).